ax-i-om/bitcrook/README.md

 ### Changelog

-Bitcrook v1.0.0 has been released as of October 10, 2023!
-Here are some of the highlights:
+Bitcrook v2.0.0 has been released as of October 11, 2023, only one day after v1.0.0 due to some significant changes to project structure.

- - Switch web framework from Fiber to Go (enabled Bitcrook to be more lightweight)
+ - Username lookup command now only displays valid results
- - Completely revamped the CLI output scheme
+ - Packages now grouped based on field type rather than authentication type
- - Switched secret configuration from .json to .env
+ - Added HaveIBeenPwned breach check to email and domain lookup commands
- - Enabled API key support in web app
+ - Altered .env support, see [Authentication](#authentication)
- - Fixed CORS error when accessing web app over LAN
+ - Fixed tests and some documentation
- - Proper docker implementation
+ - Bug fixes and general optimizations
- - Binary release to support `go install`
+ - Removed Caselaw package due to instability, will replace

 Although this release hasn't changed much of the foundations of Bitcrook, it does illuminate a path of where it will be taken next.